Bagda Assembly constituency

-Bagdah is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
+Bagda is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 94 Bagdah Assembly constituency (SC) is composed of the following: Bagdah community development block and Gangrapota, Sundarpur and Tengra gram panchayats of Bangaon community development block.

 Bagdah Assembly constituency (SC) is part of No. 14 Bangaon (Lok Sabha constituency) (SC).
 It was earlier part of Barasat (Lok Sabha constituency).